 exchange knowledge as well as questions, share archives and ideas instead of storing them away in dark drawers.
 This concerns objects and photographs as much as thoughts and propositions.
 Hawass' idea on writing short but connected articles aims to support this.
 All images and texts are therefore under an open license and all metadata are licensed CC-0.
-For images having you as an author, this means the following: Your uploads may be copied and redistributed, remixed and transformed but under the following condition: Appropriate credit must be given to you as an author, a link to the license must be provided, and changes made must be indicated.
+For images having you as an author, this means the following: Your uploads may be copied and redistributed, remixed and transformed but under the following condition: Appropriate credit must be given to you as an author, a link to the license must be provided, and changes made must be indicated (CC-BY 4.0).
 If users remix, transform, or build upon the material, they must distribute the contributions under the same license as the original.
 Uploading external material with an already existing CC-license from Wikimedia Commons is strongly supported conceptually and technically by providing a simple way to retrieve data directly from the site.
 Hawass values and visualizes work in progress

 This website is a research project by Alina Kokoschka.
 It has only been possible with the generous support of the Berlin Graduate School Muslim Cultures and Societies.
 I would like to thank in particular Prof. Gudrun Krämer, Prof. Birgit Krawietz, and Dr. Bettina Gräf for their interest in the project from the very beginning, their continuous encouragement and invaluable critique.